DigitecGalaxus/netboot/netboot-services/ipxeMenuGenerator/README.md

 1. The next-server defined on the DHCP server points to either a local netboot server per location or the azure netboot server
 2. The netboot server serves the IPXE binary (`undionly.kpxe`, `ipxe32.efi`, `ipxe64.efi`), which points to the `menu.ipxe` which is dyanmically generated on each netboot server.
-3. If the `next-server` equals the value of the azure netboot server, it checks the availability of faster netboot server which is exposed through a reverse proxy.
-If the reverse proxy is available, the HTTP basic auth details will be created and the correct variables will be set (`http-protocol`, `url`, `basicAuth`).
-4. If the check on the faster netboot server fails, a check will be made, if a storage account in azure, which holds the necessary files, is available.
+3. If the `next-server` equals the value of the azure netboot server, it checks the availability of a a storage account in azure, which holds the necessary files, is available.
 If it is available, the correct variables will be set (`http-protocol`, `url`, `sas_token`).
-5. If none of the above is true, we will use the local netboot server as a primary source.
+4. If none of the above is true, we will use the local netboot server as a primary source.
-6. Based on the available variables, the menu will be generated and served to the client.
+5. Based on the available variables, the menu will be generated and served to the client.

-Note: `sas_token` and `basicAuth` are mutually exclusive.
-If one variable is not set, the IPXE menu generator will not parse the unused variable.

 ## MAC specific booting